imagej/imagej-tensorflow/README.md

 ## Caveats

-The code here is a proof of concept.
-It has some silly inefficiencies that would be dealt with real use.
+The code here is still a proof of concept.
+It has some inefficiencies that will later be improved upon.
 For example, the TensorFlow model is loaded on each invocation of the command instead of being loaded once and cached for repeated use.